meaganruan/Assignment3/README.md

 MovieBST class:
 Created a private Movie object for the root of the tree.
+Created the subSet method to filter out movies.
 Created an addMovieNode method to add movies into the tree.